Nima-Khodabandelou/Notes/README.md

 ##
 Final keyword:
 	A final class cannot be subclassed.

 	A final method cannot be overridden.

-	create and document a class carefully or declare it final for safety reasons. making a class final: no other programmer can improve it. can’t fix any problem with it --> lose extensibility If methods of class called by other methods, should consider making the called methods final.
+	create and document a class carefully or declare it final for safety reasons.

+	making a class final: no other programmer can improve it. can’t fix any problem with it --> lose extensibility

+	If methods of class called by other methods, should consider making the called methods final.
 Otherwise, overriding them can affect the work of callers.

-        If constructor calls other methods, should generally declare these methods final. making all methods of the class final -> can extend the class marking the class itself final -> can't extend the class can’t reassign final reference variable, But the object it refers to is mutable.ex: final Cat cat = new Cat();
+        If constructor calls other methods, should generally declare these methods final.

+	making all methods of the class final -> can extend the class

+	marking the class itself final -> can't extend the class

+	can’t reassign final reference variable, But the object it refers to is mutable.
+	ex:
+	 final Cat cat = new Cat();
 	 cat.setWeight(5) -> valid

-	class constants should be uppercase nad final, with components separated by underscore: static final int MAX_WIDTH = 999;
+	class constants should be uppercase nad final, with components separated by underscore:

+	 static final int MAX_WIDTH = 999;

-	static final fileds -> initialize them	upon declaration in the static initializer block instance final fields -> initialize them upon declaration in the instance initializer block in the constructor A final argument can’t be changed inside a method: public void methodWithFinalArguments(final int x) {
+	static final fileds -> initialize them	upon declaration in the static initializer block

+	instance final fields -> initialize them upon declaration in the instance initializer block in the constructor

+	A final argument can’t be changed inside a method: public void methodWithFinalArguments(final int x) {
 			x=1;